NEW: All course settings

 Permissions

 Accessible in course catalog means that you toggle the course open or closed for the schoold course catalog if it has one.
-When it says "none", all students will have to be entered into the course either manually, or trough an integration.
+When it says "None", all students will have to be entered into the course either manually, or trough an integration.
 When toggled on, you get this view:

 Now you can define how a student should get access to your course, and how much avilability there is in it.